 With Christmas just around the corner it's a good time to hunt out something lovely for the tool shed.
 There are some really fantastic quality tools out there both new and old if you are prepared to look for them.
 Happy hunting!

-Words: Steve Lannin, Gardener at Allt-y-bela
+Words: Steve Lannin, gardener at Allt-y-bela

-Photographs: Britt Willoughby Dyer
+Photos: Britt Willoughby Dyer